scala/scala/07-classes-and-objects.md

     as a pair of a Scala class that contains all instance members of $C$ and a Scala object that contains all static members of $C$.

 Generally, a _companion module_ of a class is an object which has the same name as the class and is defined in the same scope and compilation unit.
 Conversely, the class is called the _companion class_ of the module.

+Very much like a concrete class definition, an object definition may still contain declarations of abstract type members, but not of abstract term members.